benbalter/benbalter.github.com/_posts/2015-11-18-tools-to-empower-open-collaboration.md

 Although I think it's the future of knowledge work, this develop-inspired workflow isn't for everyone, at least not today.
 One of [GitHub's Zen](http://ben.balter.com/2015/08/12/the-zen-of-github/), is to prefer practicality over purity.
 However pure the workflow might be on paper, if you've got a team of lawyers that have never used anything other than Outlook, Word, and regularly scheduled in-person meetings, absent a strong personal, professional, or philosophical motivation, absent significant un-training and re-education, you'd be hard-press to implement a modern workflow that's on a trajectory to succeed.

 [How you work is just as important as what you work on](http://ben.balter.com/2015/09/21/open-source-behind-the-firewall/#how-you-work-is-as-important-as-what-you-work-on).
-I challenge you to take a critial look at your own workflow, and ask yourself if you're working the way you'd like to work, or just the way everyone else does.
+I challenge you to take a critical look at your own workflow, and ask yourself if you're working the way you'd like to work, or just the way everyone else does.

 [^tracked-changes]: While Google Docs and Microsoft Word can track changes (or you can version files manually via email), changes are tracked on a line-by-line or even character-by-character basis, making it hard to capture an entire revision in a single changeset.
 Compare a diff on GitHub (e.g., atomic commit) to the revision history menu on Google Docs or track changes in Microsoft Word.

 [^links]: While you can link to the document as a whole, AFAIK, you can't link to individual versions, changes, comments, or decisions.

-[^recordings]: Video conferences can theoretically be recorded and posted (we do this a lot at GitHub) in order to support asynchronous *viewing*, but video chat doesn't support asycronous participation, and absent indexed transcripts and search, something beyond most organization's means, don't readily support deep linking or discoverability.
+[^recordings]: Video conferences can theoretically be recorded and posted (we do this a lot at GitHub) in order to support asynchronous *viewing*, but video chat doesn't support asynchronous participation, and absent indexed transcripts and search, something beyond most organization's means, don't readily support deep linking or discoverability.

 [^deep-links]: While you can link to a particular file, [you can't link to content within the file](2014/10/07/expose-process-through-urls#great-urls) (and assume the reader has the appropriate proprietary software to view it).